 Add the butter, 1 cup of the chocolate chips, and the vanilla to a small saucepan, and place it over low heat.
 Once all of the butter has melted, mix everything together and set it aside, off of the stove, to cool to room temperature.

-In a large mixing bowl, combine the glute-free flour with the baking powder and 3/4 teaspoon of the salt.
+In a large mixing bowl, combine the gluten-free flour with the baking powder and 3/4 teaspoon of the salt.
 Set aside.

 In medium-sized mixing bowl, combine the eggs with the sugar and using an electric mixer, whisk until it's thick and pale yellow, about 3 minutes on high.
 (You can also use a hand whisk -- just with a little more muscle.)